mkongsore/BlipFinder/README.md

 with the exact formatting depending on the cluster in use.

-Once 1-6 have been run, the pipeline's output can then be viewed using the ''
+Once 1-6 have been run, the pipeline's output can then be viewed using the `significant_plot.ipynb` Jupyter notebook in the `Analysis` folder.

 ![RingFlux](/PaperPlots/pipeline.png "A flowchart depiction of the analysis pipeline.")